open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

       ttlChannel = new EventChannel(settings);
-      eventChannels.add(ttlChannel); // this pointer is now owned by the eventChannels array ttlChannel->addProcessor(processorInfo.get()); // make sure the channel knows about this processor }
+      eventChannels.add(ttlChannel); // this pointer is now owned by the eventChannels array ttlChannel->addProcessor(this); // make sure the channel knows about this processor }

-Now, if you re-compile the plugin and load it into the signal chain, you should see an extra TTL channel has been added to this plugin and all downstream plugins in the Graph View.
+Now, if you re-compile the plugin and load it into the signal chain, you should see an extra TTL channel has been added to this plugin and all downstream plugins in the GUI's Graph Viewer.

 Next, we will add some internal variables to track the state of our TTL lines, as well as a method to ensure their state is reset at the start of acquisition.